Ceramic Dictionary

 You can use knives, wires that can be held tensely and other cutting instruments, it is better to do the cutting while the piece can still be manipulated.
 You must calculate the cuts so the last coincides with the first.

-This technique requires a large size of main wall to allow looting lengthwise.
+This technique requires a large size of main wall to allow luting lengthwise.
 The angle and cuts must be smoothed to avoid the lines and angles being broken.
 If there are more than 12 slices it is better to use a ruler to measure and mark on the spacing.
 The cuts and facing can be extended to the base.

 ca: FAHRENHEIT